akvilary/sqlconstructor/README.md

 ```
 ## Little bit of theory
 1) Each sql building starts with SqlQuery - class instance that helps us to register into it as many SqlSection instances as we would like to.
 2) SqlSection - it is part of SqlQuery.
-It process data and store it to SqlContainer.
+It process data and store it to SqlContainer (which located as SqlSection instance attribute).
 3) SqlContainer holds result of processed data.
 SqlContainer contains sql text (as string), optional wrapper (usually required for nested subqueries), and optional variables (to be replaced with placeholders).
+4) We register (i.e. append) SqlSection by \_\_getitem\_\_ method of SqlQuery.
+It is possible to add sections with duplicate header.
+Header can be any string!
+SqlSection instances will be written in query in order you set them.
+5) Because of sql headers ('select', 'from' and etc.) cannot be unique that's why it is only possible to append sql sections (but not get it back by index).
+6) When we call \_\_call\_\_ method of SqlSection we build SqlContainer of SqlSection (combining sql header with values passed by arguments).
-4) When you build query (call \_\_call\_\_ method of SqlQuery) then you union all SqlContainer instances (of each SqlSection) into one SqlContainer which inherits variables of united instances.
+7) When you build query (call \_\_call\_\_ method of SqlQuery) then you union all SqlContainer instances (of each SqlSection) into one SqlContainer which inherits variables of united instances and return it.

 ## How to use